benjamin-musil/benjamin-musil.github.io/README.md

 Aside from that, I am the barista dad at home.
 I started my coffee journey with really awful big-batch coffee at a job but I evolved through grinding my own beans for custom Keurig cups, using a french press, and finally graduated to the beloved espresso machine.
 My normal go-to is an Americano because I love to taste the beans and not the flavor of milk or additives distract from the beans.

 With that caffeine, I enjoy reading all types of books and discussing philosophy and theology.
-My favorite fictional series is Lord of the Rings (I can't tell you how awesome the audiobooks are by Rob Inglis) and I often have a rotation of 4 or 5 fiction and non-fiction books.
+I am Catholic and I welcome respectful dialog with people of other viewpoints and I enjoy meaningful engagement with people of all walks of life.
+My favorite fictional series is Lord of the Rings (I can't tell you how awesome the audiobooks are by Rob Inglis) and I often have a rotation of 4 or 5 fictional and non-fictional books.
 Come share a local craft beer with me and we can talk about all sorts of books and movies!

 Speaking of movies, I'm a Nicolas Cage afficiando and I even hosted a Nic Cage Friday weekly event in my freshman dorm in college.
 My favorite Cage movie is Face/Off because you get both a good movie and an insane Nicolas Cage.
 Travolta is a bonus because he is basically a Nicolas Cage clone in that movie.